Bob Rankin, a key Republican state senator, resigns halfway through his four-year term

 Because of Democrats’ large majority, Republicans won’t have a real shot at winning back a majority in the Senate until the 2026 election cycle.

 Rankin’s resignation also means the Senate Republican caucus will have to select a replacement for Rankin on the JBC, which has already begun its work crafting Colorado’s 2023-24 fiscal year budget.
+Rankin is the most experienced budget writer on the panel, which he has served on for more than six years.

+Rankin’s resignation means that five of the six members on the Colorado legislature’s Joint Budget Committee next year will be serving on the committee for the first time.

 “We are all incredibly grateful for Sen. Rankin’s service to this state,” Senate Minority Leader John Cooke, R-Greeley, said in a statement.
 “His grit, integrity and honesty is something every member of the General Assembly can aspire to.”